seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 *Exeunt*

 ### SCENE III.
 The same.
-A room in SHYLOCK’S house.
+A room in SHYLOCK'S house.

 *Enter JESSICA and LAUNCELOT*